 - Stage 2 – Minimal Impairment/Normal Forgetfulness.
 Memory lapses and changes in thinking are rarely detected by friends, family, or medical personnel, especially as about half of all people over 65 begin noticing problems in concentration and word recall.

 - Stage 4 – Late Confusional/Mild Alzheimer’s.
 Problems handling finances result from mathematical challenges.
 Recent events and conversations are increasingly forgotten, although most people in this stage still know themselves and their family.
-Experience problems carrying out sequential tasks, including cooking, driving, ordering food at restaurants, and shopping.
+Problems carrying out sequential tasks, including cooking, driving, ordering food at restaurants, and shopping.
 Often withdraw from social situations, become defensive, and deny problems.
 Accurate diagnosis of Alzheimer’s disease is possible at this stage.
 Lasts roughly 2 years.

 - Stage 5 – Early Dementia/Moderate Alzheimer’s disease.
 Decline is more severe and requires assistance.
-No longer able to manage independently or unable to recall personal history details and contact information.
+No longer able to manage independently or recall personal history details and contact information.
 Frequently disoriented regarding place and or time.
 People in this stage experience a severe decline in numerical abilities and judgment skills, which can leave them vulnerable to scams and at risk from safety issues.
-Basic daily living tasks like feeding and dressing require increased supervision.
+Basic daily living tasks like eating and dressing require increased supervision.
 Duration: an average of 1.5 years.

 - Stage 6 – Middle Dementia/Moderately Severe Alzheimer’s disease.
 Total lack of awareness of present events and inability to accurately remember the past.
 People in this stage progressively lose the ability to take care of daily living activities like dressing, toileting, and eating but are still able to respond to nonverbal stimuli, and communicate pleasure and pain via behavior.
 Agitation and hallucinations often show up in the late afternoon or evening.
 Dramatic personality changes such as wandering or suspicion of family members are common.
 Many can’t remember close family members, but know they are familiar.
 Lasts approximately 2.5 years.